jetnew/academicpages/_posts/2020-11-28-neuroevolution-a-tutorial.md

 # Process 1: Generate the initial population of neural networks.

-For purpose of explanation, we use a small population size of 5 and 4 hidden units per neural network layer.
-Looking at the first 2 neural networks in the population, we can notice that neural network parameters are randomly initialised.
+For illustration purposes, a small population size of 5 and 4 hidden units per neural network layer is used.
+Inspecting the first 2 neural networks in the population, neural network weights are randomly initialised.
+The specific initialisation method used for the weights is documented in the [PyTorch documentation](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) for interested readers.

 ```python